eldronzhou/SDPR/README.md

+Known issues:

+We found SDPR may encounter convergence issue when the sample size for each SNP differs.
+We are working on a fix and will update the software shortly.

 # SDPR

 SDPR (Summary statistics based Dirichelt Process Regression) is a method to compute polygenic risk score (PRS) from summary statistics.
 It is the extension of Dirichlet Process Regression ([DPR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5587666/pdf/41467_2017_Article_470.pdf)) to the use of summary statistics.
 More details can be found in the preprint.